RatJuggler/gpt-2/README.md

 - Fix some of the compatibility issues highlighted.

 ## Running
-Instead of using my usual Linux Laptop I tested this on my Windows Desktop PC using the latest Windows 10 WSL (Windows Subsystem for Linux) 2 with Ubuntu 20.04 LTS.
+Instead of using my usual Linux Laptop I tested this on my Windows Desktop PC using the latest Windows 10 WSL 2 (Windows Subsystem for Linux) with Ubuntu 20.04 LTS and Windows Docker Desktop.

 Open a linux shell to install pip3 (Python3 package installer), clone this repository and install the requirements:
 ```